-- Minimum costs - Full spectrum illumination - Better than traditional mercury lamps on the warmup time spans - Long life +24,000 hours - Some disadvantages that we can mention are: - High consumption. - Environment Hazards due to chemical components. - No directional illumination could result in a waste of light - Require other components like ballast for their functionality.
+- ✓ Minimum costs

+- ✓ Full spectrum illumination

+- ✓ Long life +24,000 hours

+Some disadvantages that we can mention are:

+- \ High consumption. - \ Environment Hazards due to chemical components. - \ Require other components for their functionality.

 LED is a modern technology used for streetlights, parks, and exteriors, replacing HPS due to their advantages and better properties that will discuss later.
 Since 2013 was getting into the market, taking over faster but more expensive than the old tech.
 The way that works is when two electrodes react by current passes.
 This process interacts within the semiconductor, producing energy resulting in seeing the light [2].
 Some of the advantages are: